From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states: Abstract

 \section{Abstract}

-Within a unified framework, we reveal that the seemingly disparate control approaches for classical and quantum continuous-variable systems are interconnected via differential manifolds of the ancillary representations.
-For classical systems, the ancillary representation is defined by the time-dependent ancillary canonical variables resulting from a symplectic transformation over the original canonical variables.
-Under the conditions of the Hamilton-Jacobi equation, the ancillary canonical variables act as dynamical invariants to guide the system nonadiabatically through the entire phase space.
-The second quantization of the Liouville equation for the canonical variables leads to the Heisenberg equation for the relevant ancillary operators, which is found to be a sufficient condition to yield nonadiabatic passages towards arbitrary target states in both Hermitian and non-Hermitian systems and constrained exact solutions of the time-dependent Schr\"odinger equation.
-Using the non-Hermitian Hamiltonian rigorously derived from the Lindblad master equation, our theory is exemplified by the generation of single-mode squeezed states with a squeezing level of $29.3$ dB and double-mode squeezed states with $20.5$ dB, respectively.
+We find that the seemingly disparate control approaches for classical and quantum continuous-variable systems can be unified via differential manifolds of the ancillary representations.
+For classical systems, the ancillary representation is defined by the time-dependent ancillary canonical variables resulting from symplectic transformation over the original canonical variables.
+Under the Hamilton-Jacobi theory, the ancillary canonical variables act as dynamical invariants to guide the system nonadiabatically through the entire phase space.
+The second quantization of the Liouville equation for the dynamical invariants leads to the Heisenberg equation for the relevant ancillary operators, which is found to be a sufficient condition to activate nonadiabatic passages towards arbitrary target states in both Hermitian and non-Hermitian systems and yield constrained exact solutions of the time-dependent Schr\"odinger equation.
+Using the non-Hermitian Hamiltonian rigorously derived from the Lindblad master equation, our theory is exemplified by the generation of single-mode squeezed states with a squeezing level about $29.3$ dB and double-mode squeezed states with $20.6$ dB, respectively.